Battle of Williamsburg: Battle

 While Hooker continued to confront the Confederate forces in front of Fort Magruder, Brig.
 Gen. Winfield S. Hancock's 1st Brigade of Baldy Smith's division, which had marched a few miles to the Federal right and crossed Cub's Creek at the point where it was dammed to form the Jones' Mill pond, began bombarding Longstreet's left flank around noon.
 Maj.
 Gen. D. H. Hill, commanding Longstreet's reserve force, had previously detached a brigade under Brig.
 Gen. Jubal Early and posted them on the grounds of the College of William and Mary.
 Hearing the sounds of Union artillery, Early and Hill hurried in that direction.
 Splitting his command, Early led two of his four regiments (the 24th and 38th Virginia Infantry) through the woods without performing adequate reconnaissance and found that they emerged not on the enemy's flank, but directly in front of Hancock's guns, which occupied two abandoned redoubts.
-He personally led the 24th Virginia Infantry on a futile assault and was wounded by a bullet through the shoulder.
+He personally led the 24th Virginia Infantry on a futile assault and was wounded by a bullet through the shoulder, putting him out of action for almost two months.
+Also (per Longstreet's report of the battle) temporarily assigned to Early's brigade was the 2nd Mississippi Battalion and the 2nd Florida Infantry from Robert Rodes's brigade.
+The commander of the 2nd Florida, Col. George Ward, was killed leading a charge.
+Also killed in action were Lt.
+Col Thomas Irby of the 8th Alabama and Col. Christopher Mott of the 19th Mississippi.
+A.P.
+Hill's brigade of four Virginia regiments suffered severe losses in the fighting and three of its regimental commanders were wounded.
+Present on the field but unengaged or only involved in skirmishing or long range shooting were the divisions of Magruder and the remainder of Hill's division.

 Hancock had been ordered repeatedly by Sumner to withdraw his command back to Cub Creek, but he used the Confederate attack as an excuse to hold his ground.
 As the 24th Virginia charged, D.H.
 Hill emerged from the woods leading one of Early's other regiments, the 5th North Carolina.
 He ordered an attack before realizing the difficulty of his situation—Hancock's 3,400 infantrymen and eight artillery pieces significantly outnumbered the two attacking Confederate regiments, fewer than 1,200 men with no artillery support.
 He called off the assault after it had begun, but Hancock ordered a counterattack.
 The North Carolinians suffered 302 casualties, the Virginians 508.
 Union losses were about 100.
 After the battle, the counterattack received significant publicity as a major, gallant bayonet charge and McClellan's description of Hancock's "superb" performance gave him the nickname, "Hancock the Superb."